-There is no specific treatment for chickenpox, the infection normally clears up on its own in a weeks time.
-To make the child comfortable:
+There is no specific treatment for chickenpox, the infection normally clears up on its own in a week's time.

-drink plenty of fluid (try ice lollies if your child isn't drinking) to avoid dehydration
+ensure that they drink plenty of fluids (try ice lollies if your child won't drink) - to avoid dehydration

-put socks on your child's hands at night to stop scratching
+put socks or mittens on their hands at night to stop scratching

 use cooling creams or gels from your pharmacy, e.g. Calamine